allenbai01/cp-gen/README.md

 # Conformal Prediction with General Function Classes

-This repository provides the implemnetation for the paper [Efficient and Differentiable Conformal Prediction with General Function Classes](https://arxiv.org/abs/2202.11091).
+This repository provides the implementation for the paper [Efficient and Differentiable Conformal Prediction with General Function Classes](https://arxiv.org/abs/2202.11091).

 ## Overview
 Our algorithm `CP-Gen` (Conformal Prediction with General Function Classes) is a generalization of conformal prediction to learning multiple parameters. `CP-Gen` can learn within an arbitrary family of prediction sets, by solving the constrained ERM problem of best efficiency subject to valid empirical coverage.
 Our code implements the recalibrated version `CP-Gen-Recal` to achieve valid finite-sample coverage.